ibalampanis/ai-ethics/guide.md

 <br>Source: CNET</br>

 ### Understanding Ethics
 Ethics is a concept that is tricky to define, yet very straightforward at its essence.
 It is the study of the distinction between good and bad, which, based on the notion of "the common good", guides people's actions and society as a whole.
 Ethics, according to Aristotle, involves the understanding of what it means for humans to be "excellent" in their actions and their behaviour against themselves and others.
-By leading our lives with ethics in mind, we create a society that constantly strives for improved ways of existance.
+By leading our lives with ethics in mind, we create a society that constantly strives for improved ways of existence.
 A fundamental distinction is the one between law and ethics as systems that control actions and behaviour.
 Law is the external control system whereas ethics come from within a person according to his character and the customs of society - in other words from his *ethos*.
-At the core of ethics lies moral responsibility, which is the understanding that people are to be held accountable for the consquences of their actions - because of this people are refered to in the bibliography as *moral agents*.
+At the core of ethics lies moral responsibility, which is the understanding that people are to be held accountable for the consequences of their actions - because of this people are referred to in the bibliography as *moral agents*.
 Moral responsibility is based on the fact that the person (moral agent) is able to make decisions having knowledge of the potential negative outcomes of their actions (or creations when it comes to computer programs and machines).

 ### Why AI and Ethics
-As AI becomes more and more prevalent in our every day life, changing multiple industries and reshaping the way we use technology, it is evident that moral responsibilities and the concept of ethics must be addressed in relation to this tehnology.
+As AI becomes more and more prevalent in our every day life, changing multiple industries and reshaping the way we use technology, it is evident that moral responsibilities and the concept of ethics must be addressed in relation to this technology.
 Different uses of AI in different fields should be morally evaluated and be set under a regulatory set of rules.
 This way we can establish a basis where AI serves the collective good.

 ## Chronological overview of the development of AI